 At the School of Art, you have access to state-of-theart teaching facilities.
-You will be studying art and/ or its histories surrounded by works of art from our internationally renowned museum collection.
+You will be studying art and/ or its history surrounded by works of art from our internationally renowned and government-accredited museum collection.
 The School and its museum are housed in one historic, Grade II-listed building.

-The research of our staff of exhibiting artists, publishing art historians and practising curators actively informs our teaching.
-It promotes critical and interdisciplinary thinking and provides you with an inspiring learning environment.
-The practical and transferable skills you learn here opens up a wide range of career options.
+The research of our staff of exhibiting artists, publishing art historians and practising curators actively informs our

+Painter of the Year.